LukeLikesDirt/MycorrhizaAusForests/README.md

 ## Repository contents

 * `code/` — Contains all R scripts used to reproduce the analysis, including data sourcing, preparation, execution of statistical workflows, and figure generation
-* `data/` — Will store all sourced and prepared data required for datasets required statistical workflows
-* `code/Figure*.R` - Individual scripts for generating each figure presented in the manuscript
+* `code/Figure*.R` — Individual scripts for generating each figure presented in the manuscript
 * `output/generated_data/` — Includes all datasets required to reproduce the primary figures and results
 * `envs/` — Contains the Conda environment set-up scripts used for modelling environmental breadth.
 This analysis was executed on a high-performance computing cluster due to computational intensity